What Secondary Teachers have learned in 2015

 Personal interest in students goes a long way.
 If

 Allow students to make mistakes without big penalties.
 School is a place to make mistakes and learn lessons.
 They are not in the real world yet.
-My students are allowed to retake tests, redo projects, make-up work for full credit.
+My students are allowed to retake tests, redo projects, make up work for full credit.
 Their work habits grade will be affected but not their academic grades.
-If they make a bad choice, yes they are held accountable, but they are able to learn from it and in the process they learn that success mean that you keep trying and that you don’t give up.
+If they make a bad choice, yes they are held accountable, but they are able to learn from it and in the process, they learn that success means that you keep trying and that you don’t give up.